Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Results of case studies

-Replicating the annotation step consisted of instructing GPT-4 to detect whether a given phrase such as \textit{servants stabling} or \textit{fine jewelry} is objectively descriptive or subjective (evaluative) in nature.
-The model achieves strong agreement with the human annotations in the paper (accuracy 0.94, kappa 0.89).
-For context, in the first iteration of the annotation process, the paper reports the kappa agreement between two researchers annotators to have been at 0.84.
-This is clearly not an easy task either and may require subjective decisions; e.g. \textit{servants horse} is tagged objective yet \textit{gentleman's saddle} as subjective in their final dataset, which may be debatable.
-This exercise used an example from the lexical semantics domain with links to cultural history, but the same approach could equally be used to automate or augment linguistic feature analyses in domains like grammar and syntax \parencite[cf.][]{begus_large_2023,qin_is_2023-1,beuls_construction_2024}.
+The replication here starts from the annotation, where the phrase units --- such as \textit{servants stabling} or \textit{fine jewelry} --- had already been extracted from a larger corpus (this is also a potential application for LLM-powered retrieval or filtering, as in the previous section).
+The coding scheme is the subjectivity variable (two levels); the quantitization step consists of assessing the relative subjectivity of the adjective in the phrase.
+A subsequent potential quantification step could aggregate those to compare against a time period variable as in the paper.
+GPT-4 agreement with expert human annotations is high (accuracy 0.94, kappa 0.89).
+For context, the paper reports the kappa agreement between the two researchers to have been at 0.84 in the first annotation iteration.
+This is not an easy task either and may require subjective decisions; e.g. \textit{servants horse} is tagged descriptive (objective) yet \textit{gentleman's saddle} as subjective in the dataset.